inga-divra/node-express-course/README.md

 ## 🧠 Why I'm Taking This Course

 I'm preparing for a career in backend and full-stack development.
 This course gives me practical, hands-on experience with tools used in real companies.
-It also supports my current portfolio project (**BOB**), which is part of my university coursework and startup plan.
+It also supports my current portfolio project, which is part of my university coursework and startup plan.

 ---